r-lib/pkgdown/.github/CONTRIBUTING.md

 current development version header describing the changes made followed by your GitHub username, and links to relevant issue(s)/PR(s).

+* We might ask you for a Netlify preview of your changes i.e. how does the updated version of the pkgdown package make the pkgdown pkgdown website look like.
+Build and install the amended package, then re-build the website which will update the docs/ folder of pkgdown itself.
+Log into Netlify at https://app.netlify.com/sites/, scroll down.
+You'll see a box with dashed outline that says "Want to deploy a new site without connecting to Git?".
+Open up a file browser, navigate to the "docs" directory of the site, and drag the folder to that dashed box, which will copy all the files into a temporary netlify site.
+Once complete, it will generate a temp URL at the top you can copy/paste in the PR discussion.

 ### Code of Conduct

 Please note that the pkgdown project is released with a